Last updated on March 21st, 2019 at 12:27 pm

 Are you in love with the right dream?

 Daydreaming is a fleeting desire–one set of wishes calling to another.
 It is marked by a feeling of insecurity.
-You are excited and eager, but not genuinely excited.
-There are nagging doubts about your abilities, unanswered questions, little bits and pieces about the daydream that you would just as soon not examine too closely.
+You are excited and eager but not genuinely excited.
+There are nagging doubts about your abilities, unanswered questions, and little bits and pieces about the daydream that you would just as soon not examine too closely.
 It might spoil the daydream.

 Daydreaming says, “We must achieve this right away.
 I can’t risk failing!”